-SECTION VI: INVESTMENT STRATEGY AND MANAGER STRUCTURE
+SECTION VII: INVESTMENT STRATEGY AND MANAGER STRUCTURE

 A. U.S. EQUITY will be structured to capture exposure to the broad U.S. equity market as represented by the Russell 3000 Index.
-Passively managed (index) portfolios will be used in portions of the markets that are reasonably efficient.
+Passively managed (index) portfolios will be used in portions of the markets that are reasonably efficient and in managing Manager expenses (e.g. Domestic Large Cap Equities).
 These portfolios are intended to provide broadly diversified market exposure with controlled (market) risk and minimal cost.